Elyssiah98/Lyssis-Designs/src/Pages/Blog/Posts/Ceramics/Ceramics-Techniques/Slip-Decorating-Clay.md

 In some areas, I used [Sgraffito](#/blog/Ceramics/Ceramics-Techniques/Sgraffito).
 This is a technique where I gently scratched back into the slip to reveal the clay underneath.
 This added texture and linework over the blocked-in shapes created by the stencils and the brush-painted designs.
 </div>

 Once the design was finished, I allowed the decorated piece to dry completely before firing.
-Slip becomes part of the surface during firing and can be further enhanced with [Glaze](#/blog/Ceramics/Ceramics-Techniques/Glazing-Clay).
+The slip becomes part of the surface during firing and can be further enhanced with a [Glaze](#/blog/Ceramics/Ceramics-Techniques/Glazing-Clay).

 See [Clay Bowl](#/blog/Posts/Ceramics/Completed-Ceramics/Clay-Bowl), [Clay Pitcher](#/blog/Ceramics/Completed-Ceramics/Clay-Pitcher) & [Clay Strawberry](#/blog/Ceramics/Completed-Ceramics/Clay-Strawberry) for slip decorated examples.